Zen to Go Logo

 Lack of recognition

-Feeling invisible and that effort is not worthwhile.
+Feeling invisible and that the effort is not worth it.

 Chronic workload overload